SixArm/consulting-agreement/README.md

 * Criminal activities, such as corruption, fraud, gross negligence, or illegal discrimination.

-* Unfair trade practices, such as antitrust, or price-fixing, or bribery, or willful misrepresentation, excessive pass-through charges.
+* Unfair trade practices, such as antitrust, price-fixing, bribery, willful misrepresentation, or excessive pass-through charges.

 Example: The United States (US) Government Publishing Office (GPO) is a government agency with the authority to debar contractors from participating in